-As I started editing the photographs to put here, I was a little surprised to realize that they span a period of over thirty years.
-That realization made me think that I should write something about them—and about myself.
+As I started editing the photographs to put on this site, I was a little surprised to realize that they span a period of over thirty-five years and this realization made me think that maybe I should write something about them—and about me.

 Let it suffice that at some point in my mid-twenties I decided to make art.
 At the beginning, I didn't really think of it as a career choice as much as something I could devote time to that might have some lasting meaning for me.

-I began taking studio art courses, eventually concentrating on photography.
+I began taking studio art courses and eventually concentrated on photography.
 I gravitated towards photography because of a sincere love of looking at and making photographs and also because it was a discipline that I could contextualize as somehow "practical."
 (This was obviously ridiculous.
-It was The Sixties and it seemed that the entire population of North America had recently either taken acid or become college photography majors.
-Or both.)
+It was The Sixties and it seemed that the entire population of North America was tuning in, turning on, and taking photography classes.)

-I spent the last two years of my college education at Columbia College Chicago--at that time, an unruly, unaccredited, and very exciting alternative to traditional university study.
+I spent the last two years of my undergrad education at Columbia College Chicago—at that time, an unruly, unaccredited, and very exciting alternative to traditional university study.
 Columbia College allowed a student to become totally immersed in his or her discipline at the undergraduate level and that's what I did with photography.
-In my senior year, Columbia became accredited, and based on my work there I was accepted into the MFA program at the Rhode Island School of Design.
+In my senior year, Columbia became accredited and, based on my work there, I was accepted into the MFA program at the Rhode Island School of Design.

-At Columbia, I studied photography with Charlie Traub, James Newberry, and David Avison; printmaking with Phyllis Bramson; ceramics with Bruce Jacobson; and creative writing with a number of other excellent faculty.
+At Columbia, I studied photography with Charlie Traub, James Newberry, and David Avison; printmaking with Phyllis Bramson, ceramics with Bruce Jacobson, and creative writing with Larry Heinemann.
 RISD gave me the opportunity to study in depth with Aaron Siskind and Harry Callahan and to do additional coursework with Minor White, Lisette Model, and other photographic luminaries.

 Some of these teachers, like Harry Callahan and David Avison, influenced me tremendously.
 I was simply happy to have had the opportunity to experience and learn from the others.

-After finishing my formal education (along with all of the other baby boomers), I began applying for teaching jobs.
-The irony of obtaining an MFA is that it prepares students professionally--but only to teach others so they can then teach others to teach others, and so on.
+After finishing my formal education (along with all of those other baby boomers), I began applying for teaching jobs.
+The irony of obtaining an MFA is that it prepares students professionally—but only to teach others so they can then teach others to teach others, and so on.

 I spent a total of fifteen years at Governors State University, teaching many students, learning from several, and gradually seeing that what I had thought would be a short stay was becoming a long one.

 Sometime around 1992, I began using the Internet.
 This was before the .com domain or the World Wide Web existed.
-One of my earliest net projects was teaching what I believe was the very first Internet art course, The Gallery Electric.
+One of my earliest Internet projects was teaching what I believe was the very first online art course, The Gallery Electric.
 It used e-mail, a listserv list and Internet Relay Chat to discuss the art exhibited at numerous Chicago-area galleries and museums.

 In 1994, I downloaded a copy of the Mosaic web browser from a University of Illinois FTP site, viewed my first web page, and literally thought, "This is going to change everything."
-In 1996, I left teaching and became the creative director of a large entertainment web site, where I remain.
+In 1996, I left teaching and became the senior creative director of a large entertainment web site, where I remained for another fifteen years.

-The re-VISION site began as a personal testing area for my web design (there were no courses or books on the subject then) and a way for me to distribute several collections of graphics I had produced (Free Stuff).
+Re-Vision.com began as a personal testing area for my web design (hard to believe, but there were no courses or books on Web design then) and a way for me to distribute several collections of graphics I had produced.
 Later, I added some teaching materials (Webwork).
 Although those parts are still here, I am now shifting the site's focus to photography.
 Over the coming months, I'll be putting several collections of my photographic work here.
 This will include additional photographs done over thirty years ago, others done within the past few months, and a good number produced in between.